Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2023, the Ministry of Education and Training issued Circular 05 on the regulations on the organization and operation of specialized high schools, stating that there will be no more non-specialized classes in specialized schools.
 Therefore, of course, non-specialized junior high school classes in specialized schools must also stop enrolling students.

 The predecessor of Tran Dai Nghia High School for the Gifted was a religious school founded by a priest to educate orphans in 1887, named Lasan Taberd.
 Later, the school expanded to teach students from grade 1 to grade 12.
-During the period 1976-1999, the school was transformed into a training place for primary school teachers for the city.
-In 2000, the school was named Tran Dai Nghia High School, including junior high school and high school, and became a specialized school after two years.
+During the period 1976-1999, the school was transformed into a place to train primary school teachers for the city.
+In 2000, the school was named Tran Dai Nghia High School, including junior high school and high school levels, and became a specialized school after two years.

 Every year, Tran Dai Nghia High School for the Gifted enrolls more than 500 sixth graders through an English proficiency test.
 The number of applications to the school is about 3,000-4,000.